Leadership Hunt County

 Where are sessions held?

 Session locations vary according to topic of the day.
 Many are on-site.
-One of the “sessions” is Hunt County Days in Austin.
+Participants of Leadership are invited to attend Hunt County Days in Austin.

 What happens during a session?